abderrahmane-imlouli/url-threat-analyzer/README.md

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.